qmk/qmk_firmware/keyboards/hackpad/readme.md

 Enter the bootloader in 2 ways:

-* **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
+* **Physical reset button**: Briefly press the button on the top of the PCB - some may have pads you must short instead
 * **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available